txstatejm/esg_dashboard_tableau/README.md

 This allowed me to see the layout view, and how floating boxes can be moved and re-sized for your visualization.

 There isn't much continuity in this analysis.
-I wanted to pull data, display relevant queries, and then try to display it in a pleasant way.
+I wanted to pull data with relevant queries and then try to display it in a pleasant way.

 I have a lot of work to do on cleaning, querying, and displaying the data, but I'm progressing.